WilloWispGames/WilloWispGames.github.io/_posts/2016-09-15-ExtGuiObjView.md

 <b>3 -</b> Recompile.
 A successful update of the GuiObjectView class will allow the script functions to be used.<br>
 <br>
 Script:<br>
 An example script file has been provided, which can be initialized with the other .gui scripts in <filepath>"scripts\client\init.cs"</filepath>(As of T3D 3.9, when 4.0 hits expect filepaths for scripts to change).
-The example scripts will cause any GuiObjectView control to automatically reset its camera's position when onWake() is called or when the displayed model is changed.
+The example scripts will cause any GuiObjectView control named <filepath>'PreviewGui'</filepath> to automatically reset its camera's position when the control's <filepath>onWake()</filepath> is called.
 It is recommended that this script be included when first using the resource, to promote a better understanding of the resource and how to use it from script.<br>
 <br>
 <br>
 <h2>Additional Updates</h2>